Marthe Cnockaert: After the war

 Cnockaert was awarded British, French and Belgian honours for gallantry for her espionage work—she was mentioned in despatches on 8 November 1918 by Field Marshal Sir Douglas Haig in recognition of her intelligence work, as well as receiving a British certificate for gallantry from Winston Churchill; she was also made a member of the French and Belgian Legions of Honour.

 She married John "Jock" McKenna, a British army officer.
-Her memoir I Was a Spy! was ghost written by her husband and published under her married name in 1932.

-Churchill wrote the foreword for the book.
+Her memoir I Was a Spy! was ghostwritten by her husband and published under her married name in 1932.
+Winston Churchill wrote the foreword for the book.
 The publication of her memoir was prompted by the visit of an English author who encouraged Marthe to write and publish details of her wartime experiences.
 Following a warm critical and popular reception of her memoirs and other espionage anecdotes, the McKennas published a string of over a dozen spy novels.
 Although published under Marthe's name, it is speculated that her husband was largely responsible for their writing.

 The couple moved to Manchester during World War II and, despite her retirement, she was listed in 'The Black Book' of prominent subjects to be arrested by the Nazis in the case of a successful invasion of Britain.

-The McKennas later returned to Marthe's family home in Westrozebeke and no further books were forthcoming when the McKennas' marriage ended around 1951.
+The McKennas later returned to Marthe's family home in Westrozebeke, and no further books were forthcoming after the McKennas' marriage ended around 1951.
 McKenna remained in Westrozebeke, and died in 1966.